Configuration wizard for REST-only applications

 Header

-The header sets the title of the settings page and the version of the builder.
+The header defines the name of the settings page and the builder version.

 {